brurmonmemment/BloominatorFramework-Sonic3Remastered/README.md

-development has been paused for now. i'll only come back to it once i feel like it. (i might still make music contributions but thats about it for now)

 # bloominator framework

 a custom game engine im building for retro 16-bit games. (still getting started, so dont expect... anything!)